5 Star Residential and Commercial Roofing

 Photo Documentation

-Every issue we find is photographed with detailed notes.
-You receive a written report documenting all findings, their severity, and recommended actions.
-This report is formatted for insurance use if storm damage is present.
-We keep copies on file for future reference.
+Every finding is photographed with location notes and severity tags.
+You receive a written report with the photos, severity ratings, and recommended next steps, formatted for State Farm, Allstate, USAA, or Texas Farm Bureau adjusters when storm damage is present.
+We keep copies on file at our Amarillo office for warranty and future-claim reference.

 What Types of Roof Inspections Are Available?